 In this research, I used a mixed methods approach based on group interviews involving discussion11, participant observation, and analysis of secondary sources.
 Following an adaptation of oral history methods, I interviewed ten groups of East Timorese from different generations12 and living in three distinct locations (Dili, Baucau, and Liquiça).
 Considering the marginality of people’s voices in the historiography and contemporary research of the country, I attempted to interview people who are usually not considered as part of a political and intellectual elite.

 In Timor-Leste, there are cultural aspects such as a collective view of social groups’ rights and obligations that need to be taken into account if institutions and activists want to promote human rights as an emancipatory language to be adopted by the East Timorese.
 Since the achievement of independence, a diverse body of customary laws, justice, and governance institutions and techniques –centuries old pillars of the East Timorese society, which has survived two cycles of colonisation–, have been treated merely as performing symbolic roles (Meneses et al., 2018; Simião, 2014).
 This has been one of the critical failures of the United Nations and other international actors in the initial phases of the process of state and nation building in Timor-Leste (Brown and Gusmão, 2011: 108-109; Hohe, 2002).
-The 2006 political crisis marked a turning point in the recognition of the modern state apparatus established in Dili with the support of international assistance; they lacked complete political legitimacy, particularly in rural areas (Trindade, 2008).
+The 2006 political crisis marked a turning point in the recognition that the modern state apparatus established in Dili with the support of international assistance lacked complete political legitimacy, particularly in rural areas (Trindade, 2008).

 In the following years, the central government, NGOs, and international institutions turned to incorporate local governance principles and institutions into state building and assistance projects.
 I adopt here Silva’s concept of local governance complexes, generally referred to as customary law and traditional authorities, or by lisan, adat or kultura in the vernacular, which entail governance and justice principles, but also institutions that define the social organisation known as “the sacred house” or Uma lulikz13, “ritual knowledges and their techniques”, “authority positions with power to mediate with the State and the Church or with spiritual entities” (that is, ritual holy men like the li’a na’in) (Silva, 2014: 125).